-According to this system, the market is now tradable and a signal to to enter and continue long trading.
-The OEXA200R is at 69%, and two out of three secondary indicators are positive:
+According to this system, the market is now untradable and a signal to exit all long trading.
+The OEXA200R is at 60%, and all three secondary indicators are negative.

-- Slow STO is NEGATIVE (black line below red line)
+- Slow STO is NEGATIVE (red line above black line)

-- MACD is POSITIVE (black line above red line)
+- MACD is NEGATIVE (red line above black line)